squattingdog/fifty-ninety-dependencies/README.md

 ```

 ### Assign Permission Sets to the user
+This step is necessary only if you have created additional users in your org.
+The Admin permission set is assigned during install to the user that was used to install the package.

 using the salesforce cli, execute the following commands:
 ```console
 sfdx force:user:permset:assign -n Agile_Accelerator_Admin -u my-fn-org